An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls

 Figure \ref{fig:illustration_permutation} presents a graphical illustration of $\Pi_{\text{all}}$ and $\Pi_{\to}$.

 The choice of $\Pi$ does not matter for the exact finite sample validity of our procedures if the residuals are exchangeable.
-However, the set of all i.i.d.\ permutations will typically have more elements than the set of moving block permutations, allowing us to compute more precise $p$-values and to test at smaller values of $\alpha$ in small samples.
-For the asymptotic validity under estimator consistency, the choice of $\Pi$ depends on the assumptions that we are willing to impose on the stochastic shock sequence $\{u_t\}$.
-If $\{u_t\}$ is i.i.d., approximate size control can be established based on both sets of permutations.
-On the other hand, if $\{u_t\}$ exhibits serial dependence, we will have to rely on moving block permutations.
+However, $\Pi_{\text{all}}$ has more elements than $\Pi_{\to}$, allowing us to compute more precise $p$-values and to test at lower significance levels.
+For the asymptotic validity under estimator consistency, the choice of $\Pi$ depends on the assumptions that we are willing to impose on the stochastic shock sequence $\{u_t\}$ (cf. Section \ref{subsec:small_error}).

-For each $\pi \in \Pi$, let $\hat{u}_\pi=(\hat{u}_{\pi(1)},\dots,\hat{u}_{\pi(T)})'$ denote the vector of permuted residuals.\footnote{If the estimator of $P_t^N$ is invariant under permutations of the data $\{Z_t\}$ across the time series dimension (which is the case for many of the estimators we consider in Section \ref{subsec:sc_panel}), permuting the residuals $\{\hat{u}_t\}$ is equivalent to permuting the data $\{Z_t\}$.} The permutation $p$-value is defined as follows.
+For each $\pi \in \Pi$, let $\hat{u}_\pi=(\hat{u}_{\pi(1)},\dots,\hat{u}_{\pi(T)})'$ denote the vector of permuted residuals.\footnote{If the estimator of $P_t^N$ is invariant under permutations of the data $\{Z_t\}$ across the time series dimension (which is the case for many estimators in Section \ref{subsec:sc_panel}), permuting the residuals $\{\hat{u}_t\}$ is equivalent to permuting the data $\{Z_t\}$.} The permutation $p$-value is defined as follows.

 \textbf{Definition of $p$-Value.} The $p$-value is